NCEAS/msai4earth-esa/README.md

 # msai4earth-esa

-This repository gather codes for the joint project between NCEAS and Microsoft to develop a new approach Ecosystem assessment.
+This repository gathers code for the joint project between NCEAS and Microsoft to develop a new approach Ecosystem assessment.

 ----